frostming/python-cfonts/README.md

 ## Changelog

+- **v0.5.0** Add four new fonts and double quote as supported charater.
 - **v0.3.1** Fix a bug that the background doesn't span the full width.
 - **v0.3.0** Supports Python 2.7.
 - **v0.2.0** Initial commit and testing.